TriGranit

-History, projects and awards
+History and projects

 TriGranit was formed by the merge of Gránit Polus, TrizecHahn, AIG and EBRD in 1997.

-In 1999 TriGranit created the 194 000 sqm GBA WestEnd City Center in Budapest, Hungary, a new city center in downtown Budapest, signaling the company's pioneer development in the region that has both retail, offices, leisure and entertainment parts.
+In 1999, TriGranit created the 194 000 sqm GBA WestEnd City Center in Budapest, Hungary, a new city center in downtown Budapest, signaling the company's pioneer development in the region that has both retail, offices, leisure and entertainment parts.
 Polus City Center, an 82 000 sqm GBA retail and entertainment center was opened in 2000 in Bratislava, Slovakia.

 2005 marked the construction of three different type of projects.
 MÜPA – The Palace of Arts in Budapest, which houses the Ludwig Museum, the Festival Theatre and the Béla Bartók National Concert Hall, opened in May 2005.
-The building wins "the Oscar of architecture", the FIABCI Prix d'Excellence award in 2006.
+The building won "the Oscar of architecture", the FIABCI Prix d'Excellence award in 2006.

-Duna-Pest Residences in Budapest, a 300 unit luxury apartment complex on the bank of the Danube in Budapest also was opened in 2005.

-In November 2005 Silesia City Center, a 120 000 sqm GBA retail and entertainment center in Katowice was opened.
+In 2005, Duna-Pest Residences, a 300 unit luxury apartment complex on the bank of the Danube, was opened.
+In November 2005, Silesia City Center, a 120 000 sqm GBA retail and entertainment center in Katowice was opened.
 The centre was built on the site of an old, long-closed mine and TriGranit raised a chapel alongside the building in memory of the miners.

 TriGranit was among the first companies to join the Green Building Programme, established by the European Commission, which awards eco-friendly buildings.

 Silesia City Center won the CEE Real Estate Quality Award in 2006.
 Further development of the Silesia site was the construction of the 1000-apartment complex Oak Terraces.